grscheller/scheller-linux-archive/notes/BashEnvConf/README.md

 shell to the same initial configuration, not just your initial shell in a terminal window.

-When I first started using AT&T System V UNIX systems, I would login at a real terminal, sometimes connected directly to computer, othertimes through a network terminal server, and after logging in be in a login shell.
+When I first started using AT&T System V UNIX, I would login at a real terminal, sometimes connected directly to computer, othertimes through a network terminal server, and after logging in be in a login shell.